ChithraLekha-004/2048-game/README.md

 UI Components

-BoardSizeModal – To choose board size before game starts
+BoardSizeModal – To choose board size before the game starts

 GameBoard – Displays the board, score, and reset options